Bible Answer

 Luke 18:17 “Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it at all.”

 These are the common characteristic of true saving faith at any age.
-Every believer must humble himself and believe he has nothing to offer Christ nor can he make any payment on his own behalf.
-He brings only joyful expectation that Jesus will receive him warmly and he holds this trust without doubt or wavering.
+Every believer must humble themself and believe they have nothing to offer Christ nor can they make any payment on their own behalf.
+They brings only joyful expectation that Jesus will receive them warmly and they holds this trust without doubt or wavering.
 This is “child-like” saving faith.

 As we understand Jesus’ true purpose in comparing faith to children, we come to realize this passage offers no support for the practice of infant baptism.
 In fact, it says nothing at all about the subject whatsoever.
 Jesus spoke only of children, not infants, and His reference to children was only as a metaphor for saving faith.
 To draw any conclusion regarding the proper manner of baptism from this passage requires eisegetical manipulation of the text and is not a valid interpretation.